operator-playground-io/MinIO-Operator-tile/tutorials/minio-console.md

 ![](_images/edit-policy-option-read-write.png)

-Once bucket policy is added, you can see the "Remove" button on created Bucket Policy using which we can remove the Bucket Policy.
+Once bucket policy is added, you can see the "Remove" button on created bucket policy to remove bucket policy.

-Also a new column of Bucket Policy is also added.
+Also a new column of Bucket Policy will be added.

 ![](_images/remove-bucket-policy.PNG)